 The apple and pineapple also provide a wonderful moistness to the cakes.
 For this recipe, you can use canned pineapple.
 Choose the pineapple canned in juice, rather than syrup, as this has added sugar.
 It can then be topped with fresh pineapple to gain the benefits of eating the raw fruit or use the canned pineapple if you don’t have fresh.

 Try these for an afternoon snack and watch out for the astonishment on the faces of your family and friends when you tell them there is no sugar in these delicious morsels.
+These pineapple snack recipes offer a healthier way to enjoy a sweet treat.

 - 1/2 cup agave syrup